exasol/extension-manager/doc/design/design.md

 }
 }

-node customerCluster as "Exasol cluster (per customer)"{
+node customerCluster as "Customer Database"{

 }